 The Different Types of Child Custody

-However, once everything is broken down, understanding the specifics becomes much easier.
+Once everything is broken down, understanding the specifics becomes much easier.
 Studying how child custody works may feel like a daunting task to begin; however, it is essential for parents who are going through a custody case to be comfortable with the particulars.
-That includes understanding the different types of child custody, how it’s determined, and how they are defined.
+That includes understanding the different types of custody, how it’s determined, and how they are defined.

 Dependent on the state laws, parents may encounter alternate terms to the ones listed below.
 For example, Illinois law uses the terms 'allocation of parenting time' and 'allocation of parental responsibilities' rather than custody.
 Parents should always consult a family law professional in their state for questions about state-specific laws that govern co-parenting after a divorce or separation.